-- Work together to bring forward the East Birmingham to Solihull Midland Metro extension as soon as possible.
-This will include the development of a strong Business Case to Government setting out both the transportation benefits and the strong contribution the Metro will make to the delivery of inclusive growth in East Birmingham. - Design the Metro route, stops and services to work efficiently alongside other transport improvements to best meet the needs of local people. - Ensure that the social value benefits of Metro will be maximised - including apprenticeships, training, links with schools and colleges and supply chain opportunities.
+- Work with Transport for West Midlands to bring forward the East Birmingham to Solihull Midland Metro extension as soon as possible.
+This will include the development of a strong Business Case to Government setting out both the transportation benefits and the strong contribution the Metro will make to the delivery of inclusive growth in East Birmingham. - Ensure that the Metro route stops, and services work efficiently alongside other transport improvements, and link properly with walking and cycling routes to best meet the needs of local people. - Ensure that the social value benefits of Metro will be maximised including apprenticeships, training, links with schools and colleges and supply chain opportunities.